SBU-BMI/quip_reports/README.md

 2. **Print annotations**

 Prints list of images and their associated annotations, for a given collection.
-Output columns: Collection, Study ID, Subject ID, Image ID, Segmentation Exec ID, Heatmap Exec ID, Featuremap ID.
+Output columns: Collection, Study ID, Subject ID, Image ID, Analysis type, Execution ID, Creator, Date.

 <!-- For all collections, pass "all" instead of "collection name". -->
 <!-- python3.6 annotations.py username password "collection name" -->